FMLA & Protected Leave Lawyers in California

 FMLA leave is the most common type of protected leave.
 The Family and Medical Leave Act (FMLA) allows an employee to take protected leave for a serious health condition or the serious health condition of a family member, spouse or domestic partner.
 Employees are allowed to take up to 12 weeks of medical leave for these reasons.
 Your employer must abide by The FMLA if their business employs at least 50 employees.
 If you think you have been illegally denied your rights under The Family Medical Leave Act, call an experienced attorney to discuss your case.

 The most important component of California leave laws is the fact that these laws are “protected.”
 This means that a California employer is required to rehire eligible employees who take a medical leave or other leave of absence to their previous position or to a similar position at the end of their leave.
 After all, there is little point in an employee taking a “leave of absence” if they won’t be able to return to their job when the leave is over.
 The term “protected” also means that employers in California cannot discriminate against, retaliate against or otherwise take negative employment action against employees who request or take a leave of absence.
 Unlawful discrimination or retaliatory action against an employee who takes a protected leave of action may include any of the following:

 - Intimidation by your employer

 Legal Remedies for Leave Law Violations

 With the help of our legal team, you may be able to file a lawsuit against your employer for a California leave law violation, to get your job back and/or recover lost wages and other monetary damages.
-When your employer attempts to take advantage of your employee rights to medical leave and other protected leaves, you need a professional employment lawyer to protect your rights.
+When your employer attempts to take advantage of your employee rights to medical leave and other protected leaves, you need a team of protected leave lawyers to protect your rights.